staystatic/staystatic.github.io/index.md

 ## License  {#license}

-The static site samples are dedicated to the public domain.
+The static website samples are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.